Gauravkr7488/CookBook/app/src/main/java/com/example/cookbook/Tasks.md

                1. Add room in the project -> Done
                2. make the room to get the data for you ->
                   1. I am unable to understand how to do it so lets make a mini project with room -> done
-                  2. Debug and understand the code ->
+                  2. Understand the code ->
                      1. Dataclass -> done
                      2. Dao -> done
                      3. Database -> done 90%
                      4. DatabaseProvider -> done 50%
-                     5. viewModel -> 90%
+                     5. viewModel -> done 90%
-                     6. factory ->
+                     6. factory -> done 30%
+                  3. Debug the code
+                     1. Nothing is showing on the search bar -> done
+                     2. Is is non resposive ->

             3. Display the query results in your Compose UI.